HarenDev/raylib-quickstart/README.md

 * run `make -j4`
 * you are good to go

+### Note on Linux Environments
+You may get missing xorg depedency errors when trying to build the project.
+You just need to obtain the relevant xorg development packages for your relevant system.

+* Ubuntu:
+* run `apt-get install xorg-dev`
+* you should be good to go

 # MacOS Users
 * CD into the build folder
 * run `./premake5.osx gmake2`